 These are points worth considering over time and are best understood with experience.

-The written content of this post is copyright SqlinSix; all rights reserved.
+The written content of this article is copyright SqlinSix; all rights reserved.
 None of the written content in this post may be used in any artificial intelligence.

 The Actual State of AI Engineering In 2026